voycehq/trans-app/README.md

 - Creating database migrations

-strikethrough textBelow are the various processes to follow through to create a db migration after we update any database schema.
+Go through the processes below to create a db migration after we update any database schema.

 - Synchronize migrations **heads** pointer with your local database